cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 ```

 ## Introduction
-The goal of this tutorial is to exemplify the usage of ```RooParametricHist``` in [CMS Combine](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/latest/) to implement a bin-by-bin ABCD method.
+The goal of this tutorial is to exemplify the usage of `RooParametricHist` in <span style="font-variant:small-caps;">Combine</span> to implement a bin-by-bin ABCD method.

 In this tutorial we will work with a toy example that could resemble a real physics analysis case.
-We consider the search for a BSM particle $\Phi$ with a mass range between 1500 and 5000 GeV that leads to some excess in the tails of an observable $z$ (which could be $p_{T,\mathrm{miss}}$ ).
-We assume that we have found two uncorrelated discriminating features $x$ and $y$ that can be used to build the ABCD plane (the regions A,B,C,D will be defined by cutting on $x,y$), and we assume that $z$ is uncorrelated with respect to these two features.
+We consider the search for a BSM particle $\Phi$ with a mass between 1500 and 5000 GeV, that results in an excess in the tails of an observable $z$ (for example,  $p_{T,\mathrm{miss}}$).
+We assume that we have found two independent discriminating features $x$ and $y$ that can be used to construct the ABCD plane (the regions A,B,C,D will be defined by selecting regions in $x,y$), and we assume that $z$ is independent of  these two features.
 In this way, binning the variable $z$ in the same way in the regions A,B,C,D, per-bin transfer factors in the $z$ variable can be derived with the ABCD method to obtain the estimate of the background in the signal region.
 In our example, we will generate a set of pseudodata from our background-only model, and then the background will be estimated from these data from the control regions B,C,D and compared to data in the Signal Region A.

 The tutorial has 4 main parts: